 I don’t think I could personally view a super intelligent AI as anything close to a human, for me I think I’d see them more as an alien.
 And although this alien would be super intelligent, perhaps it would still be lacking in some sense.
 Humans have senses and awareness and intuition.
 Things not so easily measured by science.
 Most of all I wonder if having these AIs would somehow redefine what it is to be human and what our worth, value and purpose is in this world.

 I’ve always had a big imagination.
 Long before the Curiosity rover or we had clear images of the Martian landscape, I used to get vivid dreams about Mars and what it looked like, in my dreams I would meet humans living there and I even found water.
 Sometimes my imagination and dreams show me all different kinds of scenarios with AI.
 I don’t know whether to trust those intuitions or to think maybe I have just seen “2001 A Space Odyssey” one too many times.
-At the end of Chris’s speech he opened up the floor for discussion.
-I’m pretty introverted and usually have a hard time putting myself out there but I decided to ask a question regarding an article I had recently read.
+At the end of Chris’s speech he opened up the floor for discussion so I decided to ask a question regarding an article I had recently read.
 The question was about Anthony Levandowski, a former Google engineer and his plans to create an Artificial Intelligence deity and religion.
 You can read more about Levandowski here.

 I have to say, the conference was a great experience and it really got me thinking.
 I couldn’t help but notice the organizers put a lot of thought and effort into planning the event.
 The lunch each day was really nice and they had a lot of gluten free options which I definitely appreciated.
 The organizers are hosting an event in New Orleans March 21st-23rd called JazzCon.Tech, if you are looking for a first class conference for yourself or employees I emphatically suggest it.
 Thanks again to the organizers and Women Who Code Atlanta for an incredible experience.